aws-samples/api-gw-http-only-cookie-auth/README.md

 <img width="600" alt="Callback network request" src="https://user-images.githubusercontent.com/7549295/186917482-dd368520-17be-4ca7-afc3-84626b60e15b.png">

-As you can see the response headers include a `Set-Cookie` header as you specified in your Lambda function.
+As you can see the response headers include a `Set-Cookie` header as is specified in the `oAuth2Callback` Lambda function.
 This ensures that your OAuth2 access token is set as a HttpOnly cookie in the browser & access is prohibited from any client-side code.

 Also, you can inspect the cookie in the browser cookie storage: